parthtyagi9/ThetaStrike/Backend/README.md

 ThetaStrike — Option Pricing Engine

-ThetaStrike is a Python + React project that allows you to evaluate European and American option premiums.
+ThetaStrike is a Python(Flask) + React project that allows you to evaluate European and American option premiums.
 It uses Black–Scholes for European options and a binomial tree model for American options.
 A FastAPI backend powers the pricing logic, while a React frontend provides a simple UI.